 Building and Construction Industry Security of Payment Act 1999 No 46

-26A Principal contractor can be required to retain money owed to respondent
+26B Obligation of principal contractor to retain money owed to respondent